pramsey/crunchyblog/constraints/index.md

 <img src="img/network3.png" />

+Oh no, it's very easy insert "islands" of separate noded segments into our table.
+We need a new constraint to check that all the segments are connected together globally.

 ### Tablewide Constraints

-There's no reason we cannot test connectivity, but unfortunately it is an expensive operation.
 We've already guaranteed noding, with the `noded_road_trigger()`, so we just need to ensure that all the noded segments form a single graph, and we can do that using [spatial clustering](https://postgis.net/docs/ST_ClusterDBSCAN.html) with zero tolerance.

 ```sql
 CREATE OR REPLACE FUNCTION single_network_trigger()